-- Have a minimum of 30 semester hours in biology, 8 hours of chemistry and a statistics course. - Have a minimum 2.75 GPA overall. - GRE is optional for applicants to the program but required for those wishing to apply for a teaching Graduate Assistantship position (more information below). - Provide three letters of recommendation. - Submit a statement of purpose and intent, which includes 1) the proposed area of research/project (thesis option) or general area of interest (non-thesis option), 2) faculty member(s) involved, and how the project fits with the faculty member's area of expertise, as well as 3) the student's goals. - The UCM Biology faculty member agreeing to serve as the primary advisor will provide documentation of this agreement (Advisor Document) to the applicant.
+- Have a minimum of 30 semester hours in biology, 8 hours of chemistry and a statistics course. - Have a minimum 2.75 GPA overall. - Provide three letters of recommendation. - Submit a statement of purpose and intent, which includes 1) the proposed area of research/project (thesis option) or general area of interest (non-thesis option), 2) faculty member(s) involved, and how the project fits with the faculty member's area of expertise, as well as 3) the student's research and career goals. - The UCM Biology faculty member agreeing to serve as the primary advisor will provide documentation of this agreement (Advisor Document) to the applicant.